SNMetamorph/PrimeXT/documentation/docs/eng/intro.md

 - **ThomasvonWinkler** - Testing
 - **KorteZZ** - Testing

-If you wish, you can also take part in the development of PrimeXT: we need testers and programmers with knowledge of C++.
+If you wish, you can also take part in the development of PrimeXT - any contribution will be important for us.
+More details you can find out about contributing in development on the project [Discord server](https://discord.gg/BxQUMUescJ).

 ![Footer](/img/intro/footer.png)